 The Verbier ski area covers 410km of pistes in the Four Valleys Region linked by 93 ski lifts.
+The Swiss ski resort is in the heart of the largest largest ski area soley in Switzerland.
 At an altitude of 1,500m with the terrain starting at 1,250m with the highest point at the summit of Mont Fort at 3,330m.
 Verbier offers an enormous range and variety of challenging pistes, with some of Europe’s most exciting lift-served, off-piste skiing.
 Although Verbier has a reputation as a mecca for advanced skiers there are pistes for all abilities with 39 blue, 42 reds and 19 blacks, although the resort is not widely regarded as an ideal destination for beginners, offering more ski terrain for intermediates and advanced skiers.

 The Zermatt ski area covers 360km of pistes.
 The Matterhorn Ski Paradise which is accessed with your Zermatt ski pass is an extensive ski area, stretching from the Rothorn Paradise (3,103m) and Gornergrat (3,089m) to the Matterhorn Glacier Paradise (Klein Matterhorn, 3,883m) and Schwarzsee Paradise (2,583m).
 The area enables you to ski in Switzerland and Italy, linking to Cervinia.
 If you are all fondued out then it could well be time to enjoy a truffle-infused lunch in Italy.
 The Zermatt ski area is an intermediate paradise with 80 wide open cruising rolling reds, while other skiers are also well served with 36 blue and 30 black pistes.